Best cheap security cameras (under $150)

 The Reolink Lumus packs a big punch for a sub-$80 security camera, since you're also essentially getting a motion sensor security light thrown in, too.

-Boasting 1080p video resolution, PIR motion detection, two-way audio, a siren, and IP65 weatherproofing, the Lumus is surprisingly feature-packed for its pint-sized price.
+Boasting 1080p video resolution, PIR motion detection, two-way audio, a siren, a bright spotlight (allowing for colour night vision) and IP65 weatherproofing, the Lumus is surprisingly feature-packed for its pint-sized price.

 The best part, though?
 In addition to up to 64GB of local storage (via microSD card), Reolink also gives users seven days of cloud storage completely for free.